 - Social prospecting (Example KPI: Cost per MQL)

-- Sales cadence (Example KPI: Length of sales cycle)
+- Sales cadence (Example KPI: Length of the sales cycle)

 - B2B Sales meeting platform (Example KPI: Demo Conversion)

 Based on the tools your team uses, decide which key performance indicators (KPIs) will help you evaluate each step.
 There are several sales metrics to choose from, so find the ones that are best for you.
 Here’s a comprehensive list of sales KPIs.

 The sales process you define should not only help you as you and your team work from home but also as you transition back into a normal work environment.
 With a clear Remote B2B sales methodology and a customer funnel to help you evaluate and optimize your sales process, you are well on your way to improving your close rates and increasing your revenue even if the circumstances have changed.